 The Committee will review and approve each year the process to establish the list of Identified Staff and the list of Identified Staff so determined.
-This process is governed under UCITS V, AIFMD, MiFIDPRU and Solvency II remuneration codes.
+This process is governed under UCITS V, AIFMD, MiFIDPRU and Solvency II remuneration codes (as implemented in the UK and the European Union).